Owning an ecommerce website can earn you hundreds and thousands of dollars per year.

 There are always ways to make more money.

 Boosting your conversion rate is the best way to generate more revenue.

-I’ll show you the top 20 tricks that you can implement right away for higher ecommerce conversions rates.
+We’ll show you the top 20 tricks that you can implement right now for higher ecommerce conversions rates.

 Trick #1: Boost Your Page Loading Speed

-If your website is too slow, it could be causing your traffic to bounce at different stages of the buying process.
+If your website is too slow, it’s causing your traffic to bounce at different stages of the buying process.
 Shaving seconds off of your loading time can significantly boost your conversion rate.

 Use an image compressor and remove unnecessarily large files and code from your site.
 Consider using a CDN (content delivery network) to optimize speed.

 Mobile commerce is on the rise.
 In fact, 82% of Internet users in the US have shopped online from a mobile device.